-Detailed assessments and reports can be done for any form of incapacity in relation to a wide range of issues or circumstances.
+Comprehensive assessments and reports can be prepared for various types of incapacity and across a wide range of circumstances.

 What’s involved in the assessment?

-Our Occupational Therapist will meet you at your home at an agreed time in order to review your usual living activities.
-Where able, you will be asked to demonstrate how you undertake a range of tasks commonly performed in and around the home.
+One of our Occupational Therapists will arrange to meet with you in your home at a suitable time to review your usual daily routines.
+Where appropriate, you may be asked to demonstrate how you complete common tasks carried out in and around the home.

 The Assessment

-• Capacity to fulfill pre-injury roles (if applicable)
+• Capacity to resume pre-injury roles (if applicable)

-• Any requirements for assistive technology/aids, equipment or home modifications
+• Needs for assistive technology, equipment, aids or home modifications

-• Interview with the client (and carer/s where possible)
+• Interviews with the client and, where possible, carers

 The Report

-The Occupational Therapy Assessment report addresses the questions posed in the referral instructions and analysis of function in areas such as:
+The Occupational Therapy Assessment report responds directly to the referral questions and includes an analysis of functional ability in areas such as:

 • Personal care

-• Capacity to care for others (eg. dependents, children)
+• Ability to care for others (for example, children or dependents)

-• Community access ( eg. driving, transport, shopping, attending medical appointments and participating in community activites)
+• Community access (including driving, public transport, shopping, attending appointments and participating in community activities)

-Consideration is also given to past and/or future requirements.
+Consideration is also given to previous functioning as well as anticipated future needs.

 The Recommendations

-• Alternative accommodation options including home modifications to enhance independence, mobility and access
+• Alternative housing options and/or home modifications to improve mobility, accessibility and independence

-• Assistive technology/aids or equipment including type, cost, supply and maintenance
+• Assistive technology, aids or equipment, including details regarding type, cost, supply and maintenance

 Our commitment to you